Mental Health Research Grants

 - The University of Texas Health Science Center at Houston: Dr. Paul J. Rowan, School of Public Health, will study the association of maternal depression with pre-term delivery and poor immunization compliance.

-Tammy Heinz serves as program officer and consumer & family liaison for the Hogg Foundation for Mental Health, bringing the perspectives of consumers, youth and family members into the foundation’s grant making, operations and decision-making processes.
+Tammy Heinz serves as program officer and consumer & family liaison for the Hogg Foundation, bringing the perspectives of consumers, youth and family members into the foundation’s grant making, operations and decision-making processes.
 For more than 20 years, Heinz has worked in the state and local mental health arenas providing psychiatric care, consumer training and workshops, employment coaching and job development, stigma reduction and advocacy services.
 She also has experience in strategic planning, policy work, grant writing, public speaking, community outreach and coalition building.
 For more on Heinz, see her bio.